Equivariant Cohomology of Rationally Smooth Group Embeddings: theory of rationally smooth projective group embeddings

-Our next theorem allows to compare the equivariant cohomologies of $X$ and its associated torus embedding $\mathcal{Y}\subseteq X$.
-The situation for standard embeddings contrasts deeply with the corresponding one for regular embeddings (\cite{bri:bru}, Corollary 3.1.2; \cite{uma:kth}, Corollary 2.2.3).
-It is worth noting that the idea of comparing $\mathcal{Y}$ and $X$ goes back to \cite{lp:equiv}.
+Let $Y=\P_\epsilon(\overline{T})\subset X$ be the associated toric variety of $X$ (Subsection 1.2).
+Our next theorem allows to compare the equivariant cohomologies of $X$ and $Y$.
+The situation for rationally smooth group embeddings contrasts deeply with the corresponding one for regular embeddings, cf. \cite[Corollary 3.1.2]{bri:bru} and \cite[Corollary 2.2.3]{uma:kth}.
+It is worth noting that the idea of comparing $Y$ and $X$ goes back to \cite{lp:equiv}.